symfony/symfony-docs/components/yaml.rst

 Parsing PHP Constants
 ~~~~~~~~~~~~~~~~~~~~~

-By default the YAML parser treats the PHP constants included in the contents as
+By default, the YAML parser treats the PHP constants included in the contents as
 regular strings.
 Use the ``PARSE_CONSTANT`` flag and the special ``!php/const:``
 syntax to parse them as proper PHP constants::